 18. You Will Believe a Godzilla Can Fly

 1971’s Godzilla vs. Hedorah (aka Godzilla vs. The Smog Monster) is a funky film, and it also happened to introduce a never-before-seen superpower for the King of the Monsters.
 Late in the movie, as Hedorah attempts to flee from battle, Godzilla manages to propel itself through the air with its atomic breath to chase after it.
 This gives audiences the impression that Godzilla can fly.
 Much like R2-D2 in the Star Wars prequels, it seems like this was merely a one-time occurrence, but hey, Godzilla has indeed found ways to continue to prove just how powerful a monster it is.

 19. Godzilla Doesn’t Always Drink, But When He Does, He Drinks Dr. Pepper

-In 1985, Godzilla was given a reboot, which is looked at as the start of the Heisei era.
+In 1985, Godzilla was given a reboot, which is considered the start of the Heisei era.
 During this time, Godzilla was featured in two commercials for Dr. Pepper as a part of a $10 million ad campaign.
 Additionally, the American cut of The Return of Godzilla featured many instances of product placement.
 This almost included a scene of Raymond Burr (who reprised his role as reporter Steve Martin from the American version of the original Godzilla) drinking from a can of Dr. Pepper.
-Burr said no to this idea, and presumably buried the exec who suggested this in the courtyard of his apartment complex.
+Burr said no to this idea and presumably buried the exec who suggested this in the courtyard of his apartment complex.

 20. Kim Jong-Il Made His Own Godzilla Movie Because Of Course He Did